entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 5. Set up permissions to configure the service:
    - [Login to your Keycloak instance](../../docs/consume/identity-management.md#logging-into-your-keycloak-instance) as an admin.
    - Give at least one user the ability to manage the Hub by granting the `eh-admin` role.
 Assign the `eh-admin` role for the `pn-cee95efc-77ff566e-entandopsdh-entando-hub-catalog-ms-server` client.
-Go to [Assign client roles](../../docs/consume/identity-management.md#authorization) for more details.
+See [Role Assignment in ID Management](../../docs/consume/identity-management.md#authorization) for more details.
    - Give the generated plugin client permission to manage users.
-       1. From the left sidebar, go to `Clients`, and select client ID `pn-cee95efc-77ff566e-entandopsdh-entando-hub-catalog-ms-server`.
+       1. From the left sidebar, go to `Clients` and select client ID `pn-cee95efc-77ff566e-entandopsdh-entando-hub-catalog-ms-server`.
-       2. Click the `Service Account` tab at the top and select `realm-management` from the `Client Roles` field.
+       2. Click the `Service Account` tab at the top of the page and select `realm-management` from the `Client Roles` field.
        3. Choose `realm-admin` from `Available Roles`.
 Click `Add selected`.
 It should appear as an `Assigned Role`.

 6. Access the Hub from the App Builder by navigating to `Pages → Management`, finding `Entando Hub` in the page tree, and clicking `View Published Page` from its actions.